gsiegwald/stashcloud/README.md

 ### 2) Configure S3 as the storage backend

 1. In the admin console, go to the Storage configuration (left panel).
-2. Select S3 as storage backend, remove others if needed (see below)
+2. Select S3 as storage backend, remove others if needed (see below).

 ![Select S3 storage backend](docs/screenshots/choose_storage_backend_filestash.png)